-This vegetarian Mushroom and Barley soup is brimming over with flavor from fresh vegetable goodness and loads of dill.
+This vegetarian Mushroom and Barley soup is brimming over with flavor from fresh vegetables and loads of dill.
 Serve it as a first course; or add crusty bread and a salad and enjoy it as a meal!

 Prep time: 30 minutes